2019–20 East Bengal FC season: January

-On 21 January, just 2 days after the Kolkata Derby defeat, East Bengal FC announced that coach Alejandro Menendez had resigned from his position due to personal reasons and taking responsibility if the poor performance of the team.
+On 21 January, just 2 days after the Kolkata Derby defeat, East Bengal FC announced that coach Alejandro Menendez had resigned from his position for personal reasons and taking responsibility if the poor performance of the team.
 The new coach will be announced within a few days.

 On 22 January, the East Bengal FC management announced a double signing: Liberian striker Ansumana Kromah and Monotosh Chakladar for the remainder of the season.

 Mario Rivera Campesino was appointed the new head coach on 23 January, a few hours later Alejandro Menendez left the city.
 Mario worked with the club in the previous season as the assistant coach and video analyst.

 East Bengal FC faced defending champions Chennai City F.C. on 25 January at Coimbatore and finally came back to winning ways with a 2–0 win courtesy of a goal each from Marcos de la Espada and Jaime Santos Colado who scored from the spot.
-This was the first clean sheet the Red and Gold Brigade achieved in the 2019-20 I-League campaign.
+This was the first clean sheet the Red and Gold Brigade achieved in the 2019–20 I-League campaign.